sagemath/trac_to_gh/Issue 2425.md

 # Issue 2425: [with patch; needs review] In multipolynomials, the function jacob() should be called gradient()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2425

 Original creator: jbandlow